tetratelabs/istio-distro.io/content/en/faq/_index.md

 [community](/community) for updates on new releases, notifications, and regular community events with Istio contributors and practitioners.

-##### How to download FIPS complaint distro?
+##### How to download FIPS compliant distro?

-FIPS complaint distro is available to active Tetrate Istio Subscribtion customers.
+FIPS compliant distro is available to active Tetrate Istio Subscription customers.
 - new customers [order FIPS compliant distribution](/fips-request/)
 - existing customers - please reach out to Tetrate's support to obtain the required binaries